Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Introduction

 \section{Introduction}

 The rise in global energy scarcity, energy efficiency and grid balancing issues have prompted many countries around the world to use intelligent energy management systems.
-In these smart grids, typically energy flow is bidirectional and distributed across multiple energy resources.
-A major challenge in such grids is to balance energy generation and consumption, due to the uncertainty caused by seasonality, natural disasters, technological advances, weather, and temperature \cite{arize2019comparison}, in both the generation and the consumption side.
+In these systems, typically energy flow is bidirectional and distributed across multiple energy resources.
+A major challenge in such systems is to balance energy generation and consumption, due to the uncertainty caused by seasonality, natural disasters, technological advances, weather, and temperature \cite{arize2019comparison}, in both the generation and the consumption side.
 On the supply side, energy generated by renewable energy resources such as rooftop photovoltaics, wind power, and solar power can exacerbate network issues such as voltage control, loss and congestion in the network.

-On the demand side, flexible demand from electric vehicles, energy storages, commercial and household consumption needs to be met on a regular basis by the electricity supply, which requires planning and communication between both sides of the power system, i.e., generation and consumption.
-In particular, the supply-demand balance must be maintained to avoid system instability, power interruptions, and frequency deviations that are harmful to end-user appliances \cite{abada2021auction}.
-Thus, electric utilities must quantify the potential uncertainties associated with future generation and customer demand \cite{kim2011scheduling}.
+On the demand side, flexible demand for electric vehicles, energy storage and commercial and domestic consumption needs to be met regularly by the electric power provision, which demands communication and planning between the two sides of the electric system, i.e.\@ generation and consumption.
+In particular, the supply-demand balance must be maintained to avoid system instability, power interruptions, and frequency deviations.
+Thus, an intelligent energy control system must quantify the potential uncertainties linked to future energy generation and user consumption \cite{mazhari2018quantile,wen2019performance}.

 Forecasting methods, in particular probabilistic forecasting algorithms are commonly the tools of choice in this space.
 Research in this space has been driven by the GEFcom competition series (2012, 2014, and 2017) \cite{hong2019global,hong2016probabilistic}, and there is now a rich literature in forecasting the energy supply and demand; especially also probabilistic approaches of forecasting the energy supply and demand have been proposed \cite{salinas2020deepar,9316921,NAGY20161087}.